Australian Car Brands

 Holden Logo

 Holden is considered Australia’s oldest automobile company.
 However, its predecessor, J.A.
 Holden and Co., founded in 1856 for a long time, was engaged in the manufacture of saddles and only in 1908 switched to the production of automotive parts.
-General Motors, which bought the company in 1931, was able to bring Holden out of a long stagnation.
+General Motors, which bought the company in 1931, brought Holden out of a long stagnation.
 Thanks to its initiative, the production of cars was launched in 1948.
 The forced postponement arose because of the Second World War when all the plants switched to the production of military equipment.

 FPV